The Mummy (1999 film): Development

-In the late 1980s, producers James Jacks and Sean Daniel decided to update the original 1932 Mummy film for the modern era.
+In the late 1980s, the producers James Jacks and Sean Daniel decided to update the 1932 horror film The Mummy for the modern era.
 Universal gave them the go-ahead, but only if they kept the budget around $10 million.
 Jacks remembers that the studio "essentially wanted a low-budget horror franchise".
 In 1987, George A. Romero wrote a film treatment, and was attached to direct.
 Screenwriter Abbie Bernstein recalled that Universal wanted an unstoppable Mummy akin to the Terminator.
-Bernstein's story took place in the present; scientists inadvertently bring a mummy to life, who wants to use an ancient device to destroy all life on earth. "[The Mummy] had no more social interaction than the T-Rex did in Jurassic Park," Bernstein recalled.
+Bernstein's story took place in the present; scientists inadvertently bring a mummy to life, who wants to use an ancient device to destroy all life on earth. "[The Mummy] had no more social interaction than the Tyrannosaurus did in Jurassic Park," Bernstein recalled.
 Romero drifted away from the project and the script was abandoned.

-Next, Jacks and Daniel recruited horror filmmaker/writer Clive Barker to direct.
-Barker's 1990 treatment and a successive 1991 screenplay by Mick Garris were dark and violent, with the story revolving around an art museum that rebuilds an entire Egyptian tomb in Beverly Hills.
+Next, Jacks and Daniel recruited horror filmmaker/writer Clive Barker to direct after his success with Hellraiser (1987).
+Barker's 1990 treatment and a successive 1991 screenplay by Mick Garris were dark and violent with the story revolving around an art museum that rebuilds an entire Egyptian tomb in Beverly Hills.
 Jacks recalls that Barker's take was "dark, sexual and filled with mysticism", and that, "it would have been a great low-budget movie".
 Barker recalled the concept was too weird for the studio, and that his vision treated the Mummy as a jumping-off point for the film instead of the central character.

 Alan Ormsby, unaware of previous efforts to launch the film, was brought on next.
-Ormsby pitched a more straightforward update to the 1932 film, again focusing on the Mummy as a relentless Terminator-like character.
+He pitched a more straightforward update to the 1932 film, again focusing on the Mummy as a relentless Terminator-like character.
 Joe Dante was attached as director, increasing the budget for his idea of Daniel Day-Lewis as a brooding Mummy.
 This version's draft was later re-written by John Sayles.
 It was set in contemporary times and focused on reincarnation with elements of a love story.
 It came close to being made—with some elements like the flesh-eating scarabs making it to the final product—but Universal balked at the higher price tag.